saskiabt/tic-tac-toe/README.md

 # tic-tac-toe
-browser tic-tac-toe game in JS, written using modules and factory functions.
+Browser tic-tac-toe game in JS, written using modules and factory functions.

 Functionality and specs: